edeng23/binance-trade-bot/README.md

 -   **scout_multiplier** - Controls the value by which the difference between the current state of coin ratios and previous state of ratios is multiplied.
 For bigger values, the bot will wait for bigger margins to arrive before making a trade.
 -   **strategy** - The trading strategy to use.
 See [`binance_trade_bot/strategies`](binance_trade_bot/strategies/README.md) for more information
 -   **buy_timeout/sell_timeout** - Controls how many minutes to wait before cancelling a limit order (buy/sell) and returning to "scout" mode.
 0 means that the order will never be cancelled prematurely.
+-   **scout_sleep_time** - Controls how many seconds bot should wait between analysis of current prices.
+Since the bot now operates on websockets this value should be set to something low (like 1), the reasons to set it above 1 are when you observe high CPU usage by bot or you got api errors about requests weight limit.

 #### Environment Variables